Barbwires Icon Art™ & © R Matsumoto All Rights Reserved

 Never to be forgotten.

-Products exclusively available for purchase through the Japanese American National Museum.
+Products are currently available for purchase through the Japanese American National Museum and Manzanar.

 About the Artist